matterandvoid-space/subscriptions/docs/fulcro.md

 This library currently only supports integrating with fulcro components which produce JavaScript React class components.

-If this is something that interests you, PRs are welcome.
+If using hooks is something that interests you, PRs are welcome.

 # Future ideas